kubeflow/website/content/docs/upgrading/upgrade.md

 1. Check your Kubeflow configuration directory (`${KF_DIR}`) into source control as a backup.

-1. Delete your existing Kubeflow cluster:
+1. Delete your existing Kubeflow cluster (if you are upgrading from v0.6.2, apply step# 3 and 4 below first to get the latest verison of kfctl (Kubeflow v0.7.0) that support -f flag):

   ```
   export CONFIG_FILE=<the path to your Kubeflow config file>